WCUSTC/CCPE/README.md

 ```
 - **SKLFS-WildFire**

-  Same as FIgLib.
-However, SKLFS-WildFire does not set a validation set, and users can self split from the training set
+We don't provide the training set of SKLFS-WildFire.
+You can [download]() the testing set of SKLFS-WildFire for evaluation.
 ```
 SKLFS-WildFire
 ├── train